 In response to the growing housing crisis, the County will deepen our investment and build on the work already happening to strengthen partnerships with local cities and other stakeholders; maximize the Measure A1 Housing Bond; and leverage new funding to address homelessness and support affordable housing in our communities.
 The Alameda County Homelessness Action Plan 2018-21 sets forth a plan for the County to invest approximately $340 million over the next three years toward the goal of ending homelessness in Alameda County.

-In May of 2020 Alameda County Supervisors, the Alameda County office of Homeless Care and Coordination and Homeless Service Providers EveryOne Home and St. Mary’s Center hosted a series of Town Hall meetings to introduce the Home Together Investment Plan – a half-cent sales tax proposal for the November 2020 ballot to fund homeless housing and services, and a robust and efficient strategic response to homelessness across the county.
+In May of 2020 Alameda County Supervisors, the Alameda County office of Homeless Care and Coordination and Homeless Service Providers EveryOne Home and St. Mary’s Center hosted a series of Town Hall meetings to discuss the Home Together Plan for a local and efficient strategic response to homelessness across the county.

-- Make your voice heard by completing the following survey to provide input into the Home Together Investment Plan
+- Make your voice heard by completing the following survey.